ejagnes/codependent_plasticity/README.md

 ## Repository organisation

 Each folder contains the code to run simulations and generate figures.
-Currently only one folder is accessible, but shortly additional folders will be uploaded here.
+Currently five folders are accessible and shortly additional folders will be uploaded here.

 Folder "voltage_STDP" for figure 2b

 Folder "frequency_STDP" for figure 2e

+Folder "EI_balance" for figure 3c,d

 Folder "receptive_filed_plasticity" for figure 4